lupuscd/site_con/README.md

 # Site connectivity checker

-Check if a url is up and running
+Check if a url is up and running.